NLPerWS/KMatrix-2/README.md

 ## :dizzy: Toolkit Usage

 KMatrix-2 is an open-source toolkit that supports comprehensive heterogeneous knowledge collaborative enhancement for Large Language Models(K-LLMs).
 We inherit the main framework of KMatrix, but place it in the background to hide K-LLMs design details.
-A rich of modular components (like Retrievers, Generators, Conflict Resolver, etc) and several typical enhancement patterns (such as loop and adaptive patterns) are encapsulated, and can be combined to conveniently construct mainstream heterogeneous K-LLMs systems.
+A rich of modular components (like Retrievers, Generators, Conflict Resolver, etc) and several typical enhancement patterns (such as loop and adaptive patterns) are encapsulated, and can be combined to conveniently construct mainstream heterogeneous K-LLMs systems with an user-friendly GUI.

-Our toolkit consists of three sections: Knowledge Base Management, System Design and Interaction, and Task Management and Evaluation. ***The screencast video of our toolkit are available at [here](https://youtu.be/E7hk-jrM2CY)***, which introduces the detailed instructions for using KMatrix-2.
+The GUI of our toolkit comprises three main sections: Knowledge Base Management, System Design and Interaction, and Task Management and Evaluation. ***The screencast video of our toolkit are available at [here](https://youtu.be/E7hk-jrM2CY)***, which introduces the detailed instructions for using KMatrix-2.
 <video width="85%" height="500" controls>
   <source src="images/kmatrix2_v2.mp4" type="video/mp4">
 </video>

 ### Knowledge Base Management

-   Knowledge Base Management provides efficient heterogeneous descriptive and procedural knowledge access and management services, and the interface of Knowledge Base Management is shown in the picture below.
+   Knowledge Base Management provides efficient heterogeneous descriptive and procedural knowledge access and management services, and the GUI of Knowledge Base Management is shown in the picture below.

 <img src="images/deploy_knowledge.png" style="zoom:70%;" />